Utah Administrative Code

 (b) contributing factors;

-(c) actions taken.
+(d) actions taken.

 (4) The incident facility may seek review of the dissenting report by filing a request for agency as allowed by the Utah Administrative Procedures Act and Department rule.

 (b) the Department may forward it, together with the facility's report, to the appropriate state agencies responsible for licensing the facility.